 You can use kerosene to kill tree stumps.
-Applying kerosene from a can at the base of the tree stumps is one of the most effective methods.
+Pouring kerosene from a can at the base of the tree stumps is a highly effective technique.
 The kerosene’s hydrocarbon components react with soil microbes, reducing the soil’s oxygen supply.
 Letting the oil run is better than spraying it.

 Ensure you use enough kerosene to penetrate the tree stump to a depth of 6-8 inches.

-Use less kerosene if the soil around the tree is sandy or porous.
-You should also use less kerosene on trees with a single stem.
+Use less kerosene if the soil around the tree is sandy or porous or if the tree has a single stem.
 Only tree stumps with multiple branches growing from the ground need a lot of kerosene.
 The best time to use kerosene to kill tree stumps is when the land is dry.

 Applying kerosene on the top of the stump is another way to use kerosene to kill tree stumps.
 Pour some kerosene on top of the tree stump as soon as it has been cut.
 By doing this, the tree won’t be able to begin to grow again.

 How to Kill a Tree With Diesel?
 (Steps)

 Many trees will die if you just cut them down.
 But others, including cottonwood and elm trees, are hardy and resilient and must be poisoned with diesel to die.

 If your tree is resilient, it takes a 3-step process to kill it with diesel.
 Gardeners and landscapers alike use the following tools.

 - Reciprocating saw